vanton/saved/README.md

 - [vnStat - a network traffic monitor for Linux and BSD](https://humdi.net/vnstat/) vnStat - a network traffic monitor for Linux and BSD
 - [gizak/termui](https://github.com/gizak/termui) : Golang terminal dashboard
 - [sharkdp/fd](https://github.com/sharkdp/fd) : A simple, fast and user-friendly alternative to 'find'
+- [p-e-w/maybe](https://github.com/p-e-w/maybe) : :rabbit2: See what a program does before deciding whether you really want it to happen (NO LONGER MAINTAINED)

 ### January 25, 2019